 In 2015, a case arose in the UK of a man who died from mesothelioma just four weeks after receiving his diagnosis.
 The victim had worked as a mechanical engineer between 1971 and 1979, and believe it was during this period when he inhaled the deadly fibers.

 If you worked in buildings containing asbestos, it’s best to seek medical advice to ensure an early diagnosis is reached.
 Undergoing the right mesothelioma treatments can help extend survival and improve quality of life.

 Exposure to asbestos has led to thousands of mesothelioma diagnoses.
 If you’ve been diagnosed with mesothelioma, the Mesothelioma Justice Guide will help you understand your rights and know the next steps.

 Workers exposed to asbestos on the job who have since developed mesothelioma may be awarded compensation.
 Asbestos trust funds and lawsuit settlements are two options available to mesothelioma victims to obtain compensation for treatment costs and other damages.

 If you have been diagnosed with mesothelioma, it’s important to work with an attorney specializing in mesothelioma law.
-Contact the Mesothelioma Justice Network today at 1-855-213-3577 for more information on legal options.
-Or order our free Mesothelioma Justice Guide for in-depth information on taking legal action.
+Contact the Mesothelioma Justice Network today at (888) 360-4215 for more information on legal options.
+Or request our free Mesothelioma Justice Guide for in-depth information on taking legal action.